blueag8/Super-Scholar/Super Scholar.md

 To have fun playing a game.

 **Site Owner's Goal**
-To have fun playing the game and build a game other's emjoy playing.
+To have fun playing the game and build a game other's enjoy playing.

 **Users Expectations**
-To play a game that is visually appealing.
+To play a visually appealing game.
 Easy to navigate and provides clear instructions on how to play.
-As a player I want to know how I am progressing so I would like feedback such as a scoreboard.
+As a player, I want to know how I am progressing so I would like feedback such as a scoreboard.

 **The Plan**